murraysagal/CoreDataValidationWithiOS/README.md

 ## Workaround

-In the current implementation of Core Data I think there may be only one way to return a consumable error message *and* remain within KVC.
+In the current implementation of Core Data here is one way to return a consumable error message *and* remain within KVC.

 - Remove all the validation from the Core Data model editor in Xcode and perform all of the validation in the `validate<key>:error:` methods like `validateFirstName:error:`.
 If validation fails create a new `NSError` object with a consumable error message and return that to the view controller.
 Here's an example: